mdekstrand/cs533-web/week4/index.md

 ## {{mquiz}} Week 4 Quiz

-The Week 4 quiz is on Blackboard, and is due at 8AM on Thursday.
+The Week 4 quiz is on Canvas, and is due at 12pm (noon) on Monday, Sep.
+20.

 ## {{mnotebook}} Penguin Inference